Weather records are broken all the time. Here’s a look back at some June weather oddities and record breakers over the years.

 June 6, 1975–Backwards Tornado!

 An unusual tornado was spotted spinning backward (spinning clockwise), near Alva, OK.

 Many believe that this day is the day that Benjamin Franklin narrowly missed electrocution while flying a kite during a thunderstorm.

 This was the largest and most devastating tornado in the history of western Nebraska.
 At the time, it was considered to be the most photographed tornado occurrence in history.
 The below video shows what witnesses reported as “a white tornado.”
 The weather bureau assessed the width of the funnel as about 750 feet wide, with a dust cloud wider than a mile, rotating at 484 miles per hour.

 In the Southern Mid-Atlantic States thunderstorms produced severe weather.
-They spawned eight tornadoes, including strong (F-3) tornadoes which injured three persons at Mountville, PA, and four persons at Columbia, PA.
-There were reports of large hail and damaging winds, including wind gusts to 80 mph at Norfolk, VA, and Hogback Mountain, SC.
+They spawned eight tornadoes, including strong (F-3) tornadoes that injured three people in Mountville, PA, and four in Columbia, PA.
+There were reports of large hail and damaging winds, including wind gusts of 80 mph at Norfolk, VA, and Hogback Mountain, SC.

 June 21, 1989–First Day of Summer?

 It didn’t feel like the first day of summer in the northern and central Rockies.
 In Colorado, 15 inches of snow was reported at the summit of Mount Evans.
 In Wyoming, 18 inches was reported at Dickinson Park.
 Heavy rain continued in the eastern half of the country with Huntsville, AL, reporting a record 11.65 inches for the month, compared to the 0.17-inch rainfall total in June 1988.